-Cases of adrenal insufficiency have been reported with opioid use more often following greater than one month of use.
-Presentation of adrenal insufficiency may include non-specific symptoms and signs ncluding nausea, vomiting, anorexia, fatigue, weakness, dizziness, and low blood pressure.
+5.8 Adrenal Insufficiency Cases of adrenal insufficiency have been reported with opioid use, more often following greater than one month of use.
+Presentation of adrenal insufficiency may include non-specific symptoms and signs including nausea, vomiting, anorexia, fatigue, weakness, dizziness, and low blood pressure.
 If adrenal insufficiency is suspected, confirm the diagnosis with diagnostic testing as soon as possible.
 If adrenal insufficiency is diagnosed, treat with physiologic replacement doses of corticosteroids.
-Wean the patient off of the opioid to allow adrenal function to recover and continue corticosteroid treatment until adrenal action recovers.
+Wean the patient off of the opioid to allow adrenal unction to recover and continue corticosteroid treatment until adrenal function recovers.
 Other opioids may be tried as some cases reported use of a different opioid without recurrence of adrenal insufficiency.
 The information available does not identify any particular opioids as being more likely to be associated with adrenal insufficiency.

-Risks of Use in Patients with Increased Intracranial Pressure, Brain Tumors, or Head Injury In patients who may be susceptible to the intracranial effects of CO2 retention (e.g., those with evidence of increased intracranial pressure or brain tumors), Fentanyl Citrate Injection may reduce respiratory drive, and the resultant CO2 retention can further increase intracranial pressure.
-Monitor such patients for signs of increasing intracranial ressure.
+Risks of Use in Patients with Increased Intracranial Pressure.
+Brain Tumors, or Head Injury In patients who may be susceptible to the intracranial effects of CO2 retention (e.g., those with evidence of increased intracranial pressure or brain tumors), Fentanyl Citrate Injection may reduce respiratory drive, and the resultant CO2 retention can further increase intracranial pressure.
+Monitor such patients for signs of increasing intracranial lisease, including acute pancreatitis for worsening symptoms.

-- 5.10 Risks of Use in Patients with Gastrointestinal Conditions Fentanyl may cause spasm of the sphincter of Oddi.
+5.10 Risks of Use in Patients with Gastrointestinal Conditions Fentanyl may cause spasm of the sphincter of Oddi.
 Opioids may cause increases in serum amylase.
+Monitor patients with biliary tract needed to perform potentially hazardous activities such as driving a car or operating machinery after Fentanyl Citrate Injection administration.
+5.13 Risks due to Interaction with Neuroleptic Agents

-Monitor patients with biliary tract disease, including acute pancreatitis for worsening symptoms. - 5.11 Increased Risks of Seizures in Patients with Seizure Disorders Fentanyl may increase the frequency of seizures in patients with seizure disorders, and may increase the risk of seizures occurring in other clinical setting associated with seizures.
-Monitor patients with history of seizure disorders for worsened seizure control during Fentanyl Citrate Injection therapy.
+5.11 Increased Risks of Seizures in Patients with Seizure Disorders entanyl may increase the frequency of seizures in patients with seizure disorders, and may increase the risk of seizures occurring in other clinical setting associated with seizures.
+Monitor natients with a history of seizure disorders for worsened seizure control during Fentanyl Citrate Injection therapy.